Groundcovers from Seed

 Annual Groundcover Seeds

-Blue Woodruff -- Fluffy, lavender-blue flowers in early summer.
-Shade-tolerant annual.
-Reseeds nicely.
+Alyssum -- Masses of tiny white, pink or purple flowers.
+Terrific groundcover or filler in the garden.
+Reliable, self-sowing annual.
+Easy to grow from seed.
+California Poppy -- Native wildflower with satiny petals in a wide range of colors.
+Drought tolerant and deer resistant.
 Clarkia amoena -- Native wildflower.
 Pink, red and white flowers in early summer.
-Annual bulb cover or groundcover.
 Self sows.
-Easy-to-grow from seed.
+Easy to grow from seed.
 Diascia 'Pink Queen' -- Soft, rose-pink flowers all summer long.
 Annual in cool regions.
 Tender perennial in zones 9-11.
-Gazania splendens -- Colorful, daisy-like flowers that bloom in white, yellow, orange, red and pink.
-Can be grown as a perennial groundcover in zones 8-11.
 Moonflower -- Huge, 6" wide, pure white flowers on a 10' long vine.
 Makes a great groundcover in zones 8-11, where it is a tender perennial.
 Grow as an annual in colder zones.
 Morning Glory -- Comes in many different colors.
 The tall vines can be trained to climb on trellises or grown as a groundcover.
-For more morning glory varieties, see Annual Seeds.
+Nigella damascena -- Blue, pink or white flowers in early summer.
+Tall for a groundcover, but very useful around large perennials and shrubs.
+Easy to grow from seed.
+Self-sows prolifically.
+Petunia integrifolia -- Trailing plants with fragrant, trumpet-shaped flowers.
+Heat tolerant.
+Self sows in the south.
+Easy to grow from seed.

 Perennial Groundcover Seeds

 Allium cernuum -- Self-sowing bulb that eventually forms a dense patch.
 The lavender-pink flowers bloom in mid summer.
 Alyssum saxatile (Basket of Gold) -- Masses of golden-yellow flowers in spring.
 Short, shrubby perennial.
 Self-sows in moderation.
 Easy to grow from seed.
-Aubrieta deltoidea -- Rock cress.
-Spreading mounds of purple flowers in spring.
-Lovely with spring bulbs.
-Easy to grow from seed.
 Creeping Thyme -- Evergreen groundcover with tiny, purplish-pink flowers.
 Perfect for planting between paving stones or rocks.
 Drought-tolerant perennial.
 Iberis gibraltarica -- Trailing, evergreen perennial with pale, lavender-pink flowers in late spring.
 Self sows in moderation.
+Lathyrus latifolius (Everlasting Pea) -- Vigorous, self-sowing, perennial vine with crimson-pink flowers.
+Makes a good groundcover for a large area.
 Myosotis sylvatica (Forget-Me-Not) -- Reseeding biennial with sky-blue flowers in spring.
 Wonderful companion plant for daffodils and tulips.
 Excellent groundcover for part shade.
 Loves to grow underneath shrubs.
 Oenothera missouriensis (Missouri Evening Primrose) -- Native wildflower with large, lemon-yellow flowers on trailing plants.
 Drought tolerant perennial.
-Ruellia humilis (Wild Petunia) -- Native perennial with lavender-blue, trumpet-shaped flowers.
-Blooms all summer into fall.
-Drought tolerant.
+Saponaria ocymoides (Rock Soapwort) -- Low-growing, semi-evergreen plants smothered in bright pink flowers in May and June.
+Viola corsica (Corsican Pansy) -- Spreading perennial with blue-purple flowers that bloom throughout the summer.
+Good groundcover for a small space.
 Viola tricolor 'Helen Mount' -- Short-lived perennial that reseeds prolifically.
 Purple, lavender and yellow flowers for many months.
 Shade tolerant.
 Easy to grow from seed.